 From books and electronics to cloud computing and artificial intelligence, Amazon has its hand in just about everything.
 Amazon Web Services is a multi-billion dollar provider of cloud-based services, and the company’s Alexa AI assistant service is being built into everything from refrigerators to vehicles.

-Amazon’s success is largely a credit to CEO Jeff Bezos’ obsession with customer loyalty, efficiency and adaptation.
+Amazon’s success is largely a credit to CEO Jeff Bezos’ obsession with customer loyalty, efficiency, and adaptation.
 It could have stuck to its core competency of selling books online, but as e-commerce evolved, Bezos made sure its offerings did, too.
 The company also made sure that as it made changes, efficiency and customer service would remain a priority.
 Many companies have made the mistake of focusing so much on technological advances at the expense of keeping their products efficient to produce and use and are cost-effective.
-Ford Motor Co. is just one example of a company that made this mistake, and it came at a substantial cost.
 Bezos refused to let Amazon fall into this trap, opting to focus on advancing innovation and efficiency simultaneously.
 He pushed his team to find new ways to use technology to improve delivery times.
 As a result, Amazon has invested heavily in its own fleet of drones to be able to deliver products in less than two hours.

-Amazon has shown it’s possible to balance two seemingly conflicting priorities.
-The key is to take a systems view of the organization in order to understand how these areas are related and affect each other and put forth a dedicated effort toward each.
-One way to achieve this is by assigning a different individual or team to take the lead on each effort and hold them accountable for communicating and coordinating their efforts.
+Amazon has shown it’s possible to balance two conflicting priorities.
+The key is to take a systems view of the organization to understand how these areas are related and put forth a dedicated effort toward each.
+One way to achieve this is by creating a cross functional team comprised of all the key stakeholders holding them accountable for communicating and coordinating their efforts.

 The most successful leaders keep a close eye on the marketplace and invest in innovation while ensuring it doesn’t come at the expense of either employee engagement and motivation or product reliability and process efficiency.